-Student of the Week awards are distributed at our school’s weekly assembly.
+Student of the Week awards are distributed at our school’s fortnightly assembly.
 These awards often reflect particular virtues shown by students.
 The names of the recipients of these awards and the reason for their award is published in the school newsletter.

-Each week at our school assembly Playground Champion awards are given to a student from Prep to Year 3 and a student from Years 4-7.
+Each fortnight at our school assembly Playground Champion awards are given to a student from Prep to Year 3 and a student from Years 4-7.
 To be eligible for this award, children must have been given a docket with their name on it and have placed this in the relevant box near the staffroom.
 Dockets are usually given for acts such as showing kindness to another student and picking up rubbish.
 Award recipients are given a token that allows them to collect an iceblock from the Tuckshop.

 At the Graduation Evening, the following awards are distributed: